 “We had a one-room school on Ship Island,” said Max.
 “All grades, from kindergarten to grade eleven all in the one classroom.
 About 30-35 students.”

 Following Confederation in 1949, the government began to focus on improving the quality and accessible of education.
 By the late 1950s, a bursary program was set up to offer qualifying students the opportunity to move away from home to attend a regional high school.
-Max passed the qualifying test and left his one-room schoolhouse on Ship Island to attend grade nine in Buchans, a mining town in central Newfoundland with a population of more two thousand people at that time.
+Max passed the qualifying test and left his one-room schoolhouse on Ship Island to attend grade nine in Buchans, a mining town in central Newfoundland with a population of more than two thousand people at that time.

 Max talks about going to school